callaa/luola2/README.md

  * Fire primary weapon (unlimited ammo) with Fire1 key (East button or right trigger on gamepads)
  * Fire secondary weapon with Fire2 key (South button or left trigger on gamepads.)
  * Land on a base to repair and rearm
+ * Eject the pilot by hitting Fire2 when the ship is spinning out of control, or at any time by pressing Down+Fire1 (or left+right shoulder buttons on a gamepad)

 **Pilot controls:**